Claims Of Christmas Past

 The Christmas decorations have been packed away for another year, and you can consider a “dry-January”, but the world of weird insurance claims continues regardless of the time of year.

 Aviva, one of the UK’s leading insurers, have issued some data from December and January over the last five years revealing a number of regular festive fiascos, with unattended candles, wayward decorations and over-watered Christmas trees leading to hundreds of claims.

 - 27 Christmas party mishaps where possessions were lost or stolen while customers were celebrating.
-Popular items included mobile phones, jewellery and watches.
-(Although perhaps a little less likely this year!)
+Popular items included mobile phones, jewellery and watches (although, this is perhaps a little less likely this year)

 - 15 items accidentally thrown out with discarded wrapping paper.
 Lost possessions include spectacles, earrings and hearing aids